godotengine/godot-docs/getting_started/editor/unity_to_godot.rst

 Connections: groups and signals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can control nodes by accessing them using a script and calling functions (built-in or user-defined) on them.
-But there's more: You can also place them in a group and call a function on all nodes contained in this group!
-This is explained in the :ref:`scripting documentation <doc_scripting_continued>`.
+You can control nodes by accessing them via script and calling built-in or user-defined functions on them.
+You can also place nodes in a group and call functions on all nodes in this group.
+See more in the :ref:`scripting documentation <doc_scripting_continued>`.

-But there's more!
-Certain nodes throw signals when certain actions happen.
-You can connect these signals to call a specific function when they happen.
-Note that you can define your own signals and send them whenever you want.
-See the :ref:`signals documentation <doc_gdscript_signals>` for details.
+Nodes can send a signal when a specified action occurs.
+A signal can be set to call any function.
+You can define custom signals and specify when they are triggered.
+See more in the :ref:`signals documentation <doc_gdscript_signals>`.

 Script serialization
 ^^^^^^^^^^^^^^^^^^^^